What are Journey Groups?

 How big will they be?

-Groups can be as small as you and another person, and we strongly encourage that they be no larger than 10 people.
+Groups can be as small as you and another person, but we strongly encourage they be no larger than 10 people.
 Ideally, groups will be between 3-5 people.

 How long will they last?